 In Germany, taxes have to be filed by June 31 of the year following the tax year.
 You will receive an automatic extension to December 31 if taxes are prepared by a tax professional.

 To make your taxes easier in Germany, we recommend using Sorted.
-They will guide you through adding your income and expenses and automatically prepare all your tax reports as a freelancer or small business owner.
-You can review and submit them online to the tax office (Finanzamt) with just a click.
+They will automatically prepare all your tax reports as a freelancer or small business owner.
+You can review and submit reports online to the tax office (Finanzamt) with just a click.